Falupi22/alert-system-exercise/README.md

 ### Processor Microservice (process-srv)⚙️

+The actual "worker".
 Processes the data by aggregating events using Redis, also responsible for handling data duplication.
 Fetches the data from RabbitMQ and transfers it to the Notify Microservice using Redis Pub-Sub functionality.

 ### Redis📩